 Berlin Fashion Week features young fashion designers.
 The Berlinale, or the Berlin International Film Festival takes place annually in February.
 Berlinale is considered one of the Big Three, alongside the Venice Film Festival and Cannes Film Festival.
-It features a competition, as well as viewings of classic films and modern films.
+It features a film competition, as well as viewings of classic and modern films.

 Isn’t this diversity worth celebrating?
 No matter where you are from or what you enjoy, you will find the right place for you here, because Berlin is for everybody!
 To make your start in Berlin easy, the first thing you should consider doing is learning German.
 It helps when it comes to making more friends in a new setting!